Showing posts with label district. Show all posts

 since Adams 1937

-One of the Clydesdale being hitched up with its harness
+One of the Clydesdale horses is being hitched up with its harness

-The Budweiser wagon, 8 Clydesdale, two drivers, Dalmatian, and three passengers rode around the Warehouse District 3 times, stopping once for pictures before heading back to the tractor trailers to be loaded up.
+The Budweiser wagon, 8 Clydesdale, two drivers, a Dalmatian, and three passengers rode around the Warehouse District three times, stopping once for pictures before heading back to the tractor-trailers to be loaded.

 The little boy who wanted me to take his picture.

-There were thousands of people waiting to see the horses.
-We watched the Clydesdale go around a couple of times.
+Thousands of people were waiting to see the horses.
+We watched the Clydesdale circle a couple of times.

 We stopped at Murphy's Walmart to fill up with Gas.
-It was dark by the time we arrived home.
+By the time we arrived home, it was dark.

 Monday, February 29, 2016